 All staff will have read the school approach for children missing in education as part of induction and training.
 Our school monitors attendance carefully and addresses poor or irregular attendance without delay.
 Brymore Academy will always follow up with parents/carers when students are not at school and require at least two up to date contact numbers for parent/carers.

-In response to the guidance on KCSiE 2021 our schools have:
+In response to the guidance on KCSiE 2021 our school have:

 Staff who understand what to do when children do not attend regularly.